 Well, that may be argued but there are things you can do while you’re at it – that is, be calm, take extra precautions and stay safe.
 You must know and distinguish all the rightful things to do from the habits you tend to always do.
 Here, we pour you with tips that can help you through driving under low visibility.

 "Safety first!" as some may mumble while reaching for the hazard light switch.
 Again, switching your warning lights on without any emergency going on is actually a cause of hazard.
 Leaving your warning lights on while driving under poor visibility is very dangerous, as it negates you the ability to signal other vehicles that you're steering right or left.
-Here's a perfect example.

-Stay on your lane as much as possible.
+Stay in your lane

 Tension in your body may affect your reactions and reaction time.
-The more tense you are, the more likely you are to commit something bad.
+The tenser you are, the more likely you are to commit something bad.
 Remember not to clench too hard on your steering wheel, sit properly and find your most comfortable position where you could see the road clearly, and don't overthink.